alhajee/ckan/doc/maintaining/background-tasks.rst

 .. note::

-    This section is only relevant for developers working on CKAN or an extension.
+    This section is only relevant for developers working on FMLD or an extension.

 The core of a background job is a regular Python function.
 For example, here's